bryce-sanders/Adventures-In_Kotlin/README.md

 # Development Environment

-This program was developed in Visual Studio Code.
+This program was developed in the IntelliJ IDE.

 The program is written in Kotlin and makes use of Java's math library.